 Resources aren’t only classes.
-Local meat and vegetables aren’t only a healthier alternative, those relationships can pay off later if food begins getting a little scarce.
-Don’t forget local eggs too, if you don’t have your own hens.
+Local meat and vegetables aren’t only a healthier alternative.
+Those relationships can pay off later if food gets scarce.
+Don’t forget local eggs, too, if you don’t have your own hens.

 Not Teaching Our Family & Friends

 I’ve been guilty of this one on multiple levels.
-I believe there are many preppers like me that tend to think we need to do it all.
+I believe many preppers like me tend to think we need to do it all.

 Some things can be addressed with simple instructions followed by a quick guide.
 For example, starting a generator.
 It occurred to me that my wife may need to start and use the generator when I’m not there.

 I took her into the garage and went through the steps of starting and using it.

 - Checking the oil and gas.